BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/docs/60_Pytorch/readme.md

 - execute the first cell, with SHIFT+ENTER
 - this will link the conda environment we prepared for you to your user folder.
 Follow any instructions in the notebook.

 The data required to execute the notebooks is located at `/projects/p_scads_trainings/BIAS/dsb2018` and has to be integrated into your clone of this repository (which should reside in your home directory after clicking the above link to launch jupyter Hub).

-Alternatively, the data can be downloaded as a zip file from [the stardist github repository]('https://github.com/stardist/stardist/releases/download/0.1.0/dsb2018.zip').
-- Create a directory named `data` in the top level of this repo (i.e. on the same level the `*.ipynb*` notebook files and this README are located).
-Then copy the data to the freshly created directory using `cp -r /projects/p_scads_trainings/BIAS/dsb2018 $PWD/data/`
+1. Create a directory named `data` in the top level of this repo (i.e. on the same level the `*.ipynb*` notebook files and this README are located).
+2. Copy the data to the freshly created directory using `cp -r /projects/p_scads_trainings/BIAS/dsb2018 $PWD/data`

+As a backup solution, the data can be downloaded as a zip file from [the stardist github repository]('https://github.com/stardist/stardist/releases/download/0.1.0/dsb2018.zip').

 ## Questions, concerns or feedback?